Code-Institute-Submissions/Walkee/README.md

 * As a user, I want the download links to be easy it find, so I can quickly download the app.
 * As a visitor to the site, I want a minimal sign up form, so I can create an account quickly.

+### Wireframes

+Wireframes for the laptop versions of the pages can be found [Here](https://github.com/SDGreen/Walkee/blob/master/wireframes/WalkeeWireframesLaptop.pdf)
+Wireframes for the mobile versions of the site can be found [Here](https://github.com/SDGreen/Walkee/blob/master/Wireframes/WalkeeWireframesPhone.pdf)

 ## Features
 ### Existing Features:
 * #### Responsive Navbar: